The Ugly Story

 The Ugly Story (Скверный анекдот) is a 1966 Soviet comedy film directed by Aleksandr Alov and Vladimir Naumov.

+The film was not released and was banned.
+According to one version, the only negative of the film was secretly taken out of the studio and kept at home by composer Nikolai Karetnikov.
+It was first shown to the public in 1987.

 Plot

 The actual state adviser Ivan Ilyich Pralinsky had the idea that if he is humane, then people will love him, they will believe him, and therefore they will believe in state reform and will love it.
 Consequently, his personal qualities acquire important social significance.

 On a winter evening, while he was a guest, Ivan Ilyich, without waiting for the crew, went home on foot and accidentally went out to the house of Pseldonimov, one of his small servants.
 A wedding was celebrated there, and the general, full of noble intentions, went to congratulate the young.